Nidharsana-Murugesan/Job-Recommendation-App-based-on-skills-using-NLP-/README.md

 # Job-Recommendation-App-based-on-skills-using-NLP-

 ## Introduction
 The **Job Recommendation System Based on Skills** is a web-based application that leverages machine learning and natural language processing (NLP) techniques to recommend jobs to users based on their skills.
 The platform simplifies the job search process by providing personalized job recommendations, making it easier for users to find positions that align with their expertise.
-The system uses **TF-IDF vectorization** to analyze job descriptions and a **Random Forest Classifier** to predict the most suitable job titles based on user input.
+The system uses
+**TF-IDF vectorization** to analyze job descriptions and
+**Random Forest Classifier** to predict the most suitable job titles based on user input.

 ---